 You can see that, in a way, the genus is like the last name of a person, except that it's in the wrong place.
 Speaking of Linda Jones, Joe Jones, and Fred Jones is similar to speaking of Baeolophus bicolor, Baeolophus inornatus, and Baeolophus wollweberi.

 This is not to say that every closely related group of organisms goes by the same genus name.
-For example, among birds, the very large and look-alike group of wood warblers have been divided into several genera.
+For example, among birds, the very large and look-alike group of wood warblers has been divided into several genera.
 The Yellow Warbler is Dendroica petechia, while the Wilson's Warbler is Wilsonia pusilla.

 Why don't they make it so that each look-alike group has its own genus name?
 One reason is because often the members of a large, look-alike group, once you study them closely, are actually very different from one another.
 Another point is that superficial features such as skin or feather color are not considered important differences among species, while basic differences in anatomy or structure, such as beak shape and toe arrangement, are indeed important.